 Measuring the gap

-A mini version of our staff developer tool can be used on our website allowing you to assess one role.
+A mini version of our grow your people tool can be used on our tools website allowing you to assess one role.
 Simply follow the instructions and think about your chosen role in terms of the Great Eight general set of competencies.
 You can then log your current level of each competency and describe your future requirements.
 By adding notes you can specify what actions you will take to move from the current level to the required level.
 This mini tool uses the Great Eight; the full competency framework tool that we would use when working with clients allows a set of specific competencies to be described assessing all the competencies relevant to the role within the firm.

 Train, recruit or buy